diiindin/ceramics_project/README.md

 - Uploading a photo [png, jpeg]
 - Make an order

-In this project I used the php Laravel framework, PHPMyAdmin as a database, bootstrap, jQuery libraries, Heroku.com for deploying, Mailtrap.io
+In this project I used the php Laravel framework, PHPMyAdmin as a database, bootstrap, jQuery libraries, Heroku.com for deploying, Mailtrap.io for sending messages

 ## Database